 What Estates Must Report?
 If the estate is required to file an estate tax return under §6018(a), the executor is required to report valuation information reports to the persons described below.
 The Instructions to Form 8971 state that estates that file returns "for the sole purpose of making an allocation or election respecting the generation-skipping transfer tax" are not subject to reporting requirements.
-The proposed regulations, (but not the Instructions) clarify that estates that are under the exemption amount but merely file estate tax returns to make the portability election are not subject to the basis consistency or reporting rules.
+The proposed regulations, (and the new Instructions) clarify that estates that are under the exemption amount but merely file estate tax returns to make the portability election are not subject to the basis consistency or reporting rules.
 (Treas.
 Reg. §20.2010-2(a)(1) had created some uncertainty as to this issue because it provides that an estate that elects portability will be "considered" to be required to file a return under §6018(a) in addressing the timely filing requirement to elect portability.)

 Who Receives Reports?
-Estates that are required to file estate tax returns must give reports to both the recipients (i.e., "each person acquiring any interest in property included in the decedent's gross estate") and the IRS. §6035(a)(1).
+Estates that are required to file estate tax returns must give reports to both the recipients (i.e., "each person acquiring any interest in property included in the decedent's gross estate") and the IRS. \$6035(a)(1).
 For amounts passing to trusts, must the report be given to each potential trust beneficiary or just to the trustee of the trust?
-Various provisions in the Instructions to Form 8971 indicate that the report would be given just to the trustee.
-For example, the Instructions state "In cases where a trust beneficiary or another estate beneficiary has multiple trustees or executors, providing Schedule A to one trustee or executor is sufficient to meet the requirement," and that the Schedule A will be delivered "to the trustee(s) of a beneficiary trust."
+The Instructions to Form 8971 and proposed regulations indicate that the report would be given just to the trustee.
+Prop.
+Reg. \$1.6035-1(c)(2).

-Presumably, the only point of providing a statement to the IRS would be to give the IRS information about assets passing to particular beneficiaries in case the IRS will track the basis information that may be reported by those beneficiaries on their future income tax returns.
-Giving the information to the IRS would permit the IRS to use matching programs, much like with Form 1099s, to match the basis reporting on individual beneficiaries' income tax returns when they report sales of assets received from estates.
-Catherine Hughes, with the Treasury Department, has confirmed that the IRS is revising its computer systems in light of the basis consistency statute.
+One possible purpose of providing a statement to the IRS would be to give the IRS information about assets passing to particular beneficiaries in case the IRS will track the basis information that may be reported by those beneficiaries on their future income tax returns.
+Giving the information to the IRS would permit the IRS to use matching programs, much like with Form 1099s, to match the basis reporting when beneficiaries report sales of assets received from estates.
+Perhaps the IRS is not doing that, however.
+For example, the proposed regulations provide that a report must be delivered to the IRS of all assets that could be used to fund a bequest that has not be funded by the due date of the report, but there is no requirement to send a supplemental report when the distribution is actually made.

 When Are Reports Due?
 Under the statute, such statements must be furnished at the time prescribed in regulations, but no later than 30 days after the return's due date, including extensions (or 30 days after the return is filed, if earlier). \$6035(a)(3)(A).
 The Form 8971 Instructions relax this to say that if the Form 706 is filed after the "due date," the Form 8971 and Schedule(s) A to beneficiaries are due 30 days after the "filing date" (apparently referring to the actual date the Form 706 is filed late).
 If valuation or other adjustments are made after the statements are furnished, supplemental statements must be furnished within 30 days of the date of the adjustment. \$6035(a)(3)(B).
+ACTEC Comments to the IRS dated May 27, 2016 regarding proposed regulations to \$6035 request that the final regulations "confirm the Instructions by providing that if the first estate tax return is not timely filed, Form 8971 and Schedule(s) A are due 30 days after the first estate tax return is filed."